The B2B Brand Differentiator

 - Don’t automate interactions.
 For the love of all that is social, don’t automate things like responses to comments or messages.
 Any form of automated, bot-generated engagement looks spammy and weird.
 And it can backfire if you’re not careful.

 - Do automate your editorial calendar.
 Get yourself set up on HubToolkit or HubSpot and push your content (both internal and curated content) out to all your channels at optimal times.
 This will amplify the reach of your content and keep your networks active and engaged.

 - Experiment with different tools and strategies.
 There’s no ‘one way’ to ‘do’ social media.
 At Articulate, we’re always trying new things and experimenting with ways to delight and engage with our community.
 Try a bunch of different tools and find what works best for your strategy, resources and business goals.
 Here’s a list to get you started.

 The final verdict

-Overall, social media automation is a useful and wonderful thing.
-But all roses have their thorns and like all things, pulling automation off takes takes patience and skill.
+Overall, social media automation hacks are a useful and wonderful thing.
+But all roses have their thorns and like all things, pulling automation off takes patience and skill.

 If you want to start automating your social media activity take it one step at a time, and automate processes one by one.
-Try some of the tools we suggested, and let us know if you find any others we should be using.
+Try some of the tools we suggested, including Fizz+Ginger, and let us know when you find social media success.

 Hat tip to Mike Mozart for the featured image.